 Building Permit Applications Completed Online

-Effective Friday, July 1, 2016, Building Permit applications are to be completed online.
+As of July 1, 2016, Building Permit applications must be completed online.
 Please go to http://dpiepermits.princegeorgescountymd.gov/; enter the information directly into the County’s Permitting System; and print three (3) copies of the computer-generated application prior to visiting the Permits Center.
 (Printers are NOT available onsite for customers.)

 Revisions and applications for blocks of Building Permits that include more than four (4) case numbers will continue to be accepted for processing using the appropriate forms (i.e., Application for Building Plan Examination and Permit, Transmittal, Sign Permit Application and/or Volume Form).

 If you have questions about the process, please call 301-636-2050.